rasoulrahimii/LevelZ/README.md

 **Why did you choose to place the logic in the controller instead of distributing it across other layers in the application? (e.g. action classes, service layers, repository layers, etc.)**

 Given the simplicity and minimal nature of the application’s requirements, adding extra layers might have been unnecessary and could lead to over-engineering.
-Additionally, using short invokable controllers without introducing unnecessary abstractions, along with API Resources and Form Requests to separate concerns, streamlines the code further and makes it more concise.
+Additionally, using short invokable controllers without introducing unnecessary abstractions, along with [API Resources](https://laravel.com/docs/11.x/eloquent-resources) and [Form Requests](https://laravel.com/docs/11.x/validation#form-request-validation) to separate some concerns, streamlines the code further and makes it more concise.
 This approach ensures that we meet the project’s needs efficiently.

 **Usage of Direct Insertion of Factories Instead of Model::factory:**